cloud-native-toolkit/argocd-plugin-key-protect/README.md

       keyId: 36397b07-d98d-4c0b-bd7a-d6c290163684
 ```

-- The `metadata.annotations` value is optional and the only values supported currently for `key-manager` is `key-protect`
+- The `metadata.annotations` value is optional.

+    - `key-manager` - the only value supported currently is `key-protect`
+    - `key-protect/instanceId` - the instance id of the key protect instance.
+If not provided then the `instance-id` value from the `key-protect-access` secret will be used.
+    - `key-protect/region` - the region where the key protect instance has been provisioned.
+If not provided then the `region` value from the `key-protect-access` secret will be used.

 - The `metadata.name` value given will be used as the name for the Secret that will be generated.
 - The information in `spec.labels` and `spec.annotations` will be copied over as the `labels` and `annotations` in the Secret that is generated
 - The `spec.values` section contains the information that should be provided in the `data` section of the generated Secret.
 There are three prossible ways the values can be provided: